 — Lee Strobel, from “How Easter Killed My Faith In Atheism,” in The Wall Street Journal, Apr.
 16, 2011

 How on earth could he say that?
-Here’s why: Because from an historical perspective the resurrection of Jesus is by far and away the best explanation for the events of the first Easter morning and the explosion of the Christian movement after it.
+Here’s why: From a historical perspective the resurrection of Jesus is by far and away the best explanation for the events of the first Easter morning and the explosion of the Christian movement after it.

 I love how one thinker puts it,